 The most comfortable, convenient, and healthy lenses are daily disposable contact lenses.
 Now more affordable as ever, these lenses provide patients with a clean sterile lens everyday, to avoid contaminants, preservatives, and minimize risks of infections.

 Patients with irregular corneas after many eye surgeries, including corneal transplants, post RK, and other surgeries allow excellent vision, reduced glare that is not achievable through glasses or regular contact lenses.
+Scleral contact lenses would be ideal for these patients.

 Patients suffering from keratoconus, pellucid, or other similar corneas diseases are in good hands.
 These specialty contact lenses allow these patients to be able to see again when glasses and soft contact lenses are not performing well.
+The newest lenses for keratoconus are scleral lenses which give the best comfort and vision.

 Giving your eyes a little color now is healthier than ever.
 Air Optix Colors are now available in monthly modality with a wide range of colors and parameters and include high oxygen permeability to keep your eyes health.
+We also have the new Acuvue Define Contact lenses in stock.